-While proud that our clients were able to continue the treatment process from the safety of their own home during quarantine periods, we are far from ready to declare telehealth for mental health the “new normal”.
-Telehealth is a remarkable advance; one that promises to remove some barriers to mental health care, promote overall wellness, and bring treatment options to people in otherwise underserved populations.
-As existing research studies are published and produce meaningful data, we look forward to understanding better the implications of new technologies in the treatment world.
-Until then, as long as we are able, we will be masked-up, checking temperatures, remaining six feet apart, getting vaccinated, and staying engaged.
-In person.
+While we are grateful that our clients continued to have access to addiction treatment at New Paradigm Recovery from the safety of their homes during quarantine, we are not ready to declare telehealth for addiction treatment the “new normal” just yet.
+Telehealth is an exciting field, one that promises to remove barriers, promote health, and bring wellness to people in traditionally underserved populations.
+With new data and more studies published, we look forward to better understanding the implications of new technologies in the treatment world.
+This pandemic will certainly provide ample data for academics and researchers to analyze and will almost certainly point to new pathways in which technology can be utilized for healthcare (and everything else in our lives).
+Until then, as long as we are able, we will be masked-up, temperatures-checked, six feet apart, and in the process of getting vaccinated, doing the best we can to continue safe in-person treatment.

 References